SkafteNicki/dtu_mlops/03_debuggin_and_visualization/readme.md

 3. To get a better feeling of the profiled result we can try to visualize it.
 Python does not provide a native solution, but open-source solutions such as [snakeviz](https://jiffyclub.github.io/snakeviz/) exist.
-Try installin snakeviz and load a profiled run into it (HINT: snakeviz expect the run to have the file format `.prof`).
+Try installing snakeviz and load a profiled run into it (HINT: snakeviz expect the run to have the file format `.prof`).

 4. Try optimizing the run!
 (Hint: The data is not stored as torch tensor)